Romashkaa/telekit/docs/tutorial/4_text_styling.md

 )
 ```

-Here the styles are already converted to text, so there is a possible mismatch between the sender and the intended style formatting
+Here, the styles are already converted to text, so there may be a mismatch between the sender and the intended style formatting, which is HTML by default.

----

 ## 2. Import & Use Styles